 The automotive industry is generally viewed as highly cyclical.
 It is dependent on, among other factors, consumer spending and general economic conditions in North America and elsewhere.
-Future sales and production volumes in our key North American, European and Asian markets are anticipated to be higher in 2023 and beyond relative to 2020, 2021 and 2022 levels, though uncertainty remains given the current challenges (including related to economics, conflict, pandemics and supply chain issues), and volume levels can potentially decrease at any time.
+Future sales and production volumes in our key North American, European and Asian markets are anticipated to be higher in 2024 and beyond relative to 2020 to 2023 levels, though uncertainty remains given the current challenges (including related to economics, conflict or war or terrorist activities, pandemics and supply chain issues), and volume levels can potentially decrease at any time.
 Increased emphasis on the reduction of fuel consumption, fuel emissions and greenhouse gas emissions could also reduce demand for automobiles overall or specific platforms on which the Company has product.
 There can be no assurance that North American or European automotive production overall or on specific platforms will not decline in the future or that the Company will be able to utilize any existing unused capacity or any additional capacity it adds in the future.
 A continued or a substantial additional decline in the production of new automobiles overall or by customer or by customer platform may have a material adverse effect on the Company's financial condition and results of operations and ability to meet existing financial covenants.
-It is unknown at this stage what impact the COVID-19 Pandemic (or any variants), any pandemic-related events such as the global semi-conductor chip shortage, supply chain challenges, inflation, conflict, labour shortages or global trade issues will have on the automotive industry, including resulting from any changes to trade agreements, tariffs or trade disputes.
+It is unknown at this stage what impact any of the recent supply chain challenges, inflation, conflict or war, labour shortages or global trade issues will have on the automotive industry, including resulting from any changes to trade agreements, tariffs or trade disputes or political issues or that have arisen from pandemic or pandemic-related events such as the global semi-conductor chip shortage.

-Pandemics and Epidemics (including the ongoing COVID-19 Pandemic), Force Majeure Events, Natural Disasters, Terrorist Activities, Political and Civil Unrest, and Other Outbreaks
+Pandemics and Epidemics, Force Majeure Events, Natural Disasters, Terrorist Activities, Political and Civil Unrest or War, and Other Outbreaks

-Global pandemics, epidemics or disease outbreaks in North America or globally, as well as hurricanes, earthquakes, tsunamis, snowstorms, or other natural disasters, acts of God or force majeures, could disrupt the Company's business operations, reduce or restrict the Company's supply of materials and services, result in significant costs to protect the Company's employees and facilities, or result in regional or global economic distress, which may materially and adversely affect the Company's business, financial condition, and results of operations.
-Actual or threatened war, terrorist activities, political unrest, civil strife, and other geopolitical uncertainty could have a similar adverse effect on the Company's business, financial condition, and results of operations.
+Global pandemics (such as the COVID-19 Pandemic and variants), epidemics or disease outbreaks in North America or globally, as well as hurricanes, earthquakes, tsunamis, snowstorms, or other natural disasters, acts of God or force majeures, could disrupt the Company's business operations, reduce or restrict the Company's supply of materials and services, result in labour shortages and/or significant costs to protect the Company's employees and facilities, or result in regional or global economic distress, which may materially and adversely affect the Company's business, financial condition, and results of operations.
+Actual or threatened war, terrorist activities, political unrest, civil strife, and other geopolitical uncertainty could have a similar adverse effect on the Company's business, financial condition, and results of the OEM, supply chain or automotive industry.
 Any one or more of these events may impede the Company's production and delivery efforts and adversely affect the Company's sales results, possibly for a prolonged period of time, which could materially and adversely affect the Company's business, financial condition, and results of operations.

-COVID-19 Pandemic

-The COVID-19 Pandemic adversely affected many aspects of the Company's business, including production, supply chain (including the global semi-conductor chip shortage and resulting inflation), and sales and delivery, as well as financial results in 2020, 2021 and 2022.
+Although the COVID-19 Pandemic was declared by the World Health Organization in May, 2023 to no longer be a global emergency, the COVID-19 Pandemic adversely affected many aspects of the Company's business, including production, supply chain (including the global semi-conductor chip shortage and resulting inflation), and sales and delivery, as well as financial results.